Executive and Leadership Counselling

 December 15, 2017.
 Mindfulness:

-This practice is essential for leaders who wish to provide leadership that is effective in achieving organizational and personal goals.
+This practice is most helpful, although not the only one, for development of the core ability of self-awareness for leaders who wish to provide leadership that is effective in achieving organizational and personal goals.
 The practice is in the service of identifying what is in the way of clear vision and authentic being.
 To the extent that vision is clear and expression is authentic the likelihood of moving in the right direction is very high.
 As well, such ability enhances greatly the sense of felt connection for organizational members, buy in, commitment, and passion for the overall project.